 We Need to Talk About: Biphobia

-I have found that within the ballet world, there tends to be an added pressure and unsettling feelings for a woman to come out regardless of the sexual identity they identify with.
+I have found that within the ballet world, there tends to be an added pressure and unsettling feelings for a woman to come out regardless of their sexual orientation.
 As discussed in my recent postings, this is due to the stigmas and stereotypes in which female dancers are perceived to be, but this also made me think about stigmas particularly around bisexuality.
 Though, these are not just within the ballet world but in society entirely.
 So, I wanted to dig deeper and talk about how biphobia is not just only seen from people who don't identify as bisexual but people who do identify as bisexual.

-The main question I continually come across is, "Bisexual is an identity, so why is it questioned so much more than any other identity?"
+The main question I continually come across is, "Bisexuality is a sexual orientation, so why is it questioned so much more than other sexual orientations within the community?".
 Well, this is exactly the question that lingers inside my mind.
 I completely agree!
 Why is it that there has to be an abundance of questions following bisexuality?
 If we follow the words, we love who we love, then questioning someone's identity who is bisexual is hypocritical.
 People who are bi should not have to hear the comments of 'this is probably just a phase' or 'no, you must be gay'.
-As I have identified as both bisexual and gay since coming out, these comments made myself question my own identity not in my terms but within the terms of other people.
-The thing is, sexual identity can change for each individual.
+As I have labeled myself as both bisexual and gay since coming out, these comments made myself question my own identity not in my terms but within the terms of other people.
+The thing is, sexual orientation can change for each individual.
 There should be no limitations to what a human can identify as.
 I suppose this is why I find the word queer to be beautiful; a word that people of the LGBTQ+ community can identify with from all identities.
-But there needs to be a stronger understanding around bisexuality and how it is as real of an identity as any other.
+But there needs to be a stronger understanding around bisexuality and how it is as real of a sexual orientation as any other.

 As there are many other phobias around bisexuality, what I want to stress the most is that there can be a strong denial that many go through around coming out as bi or who already identify as bi.
 Coming out can already be difficult enough and brings up uncertainty in an individual, but then there is an added fear of not being seen authentically or taken seriously.
 Biphobia may hinder many from coming out or to even accept themselves as bisexual.
 There are misconceptions that bisexual individuals are unsure of what they want or it's an excuse to be sexually attracted to both sexes.
 We, as a community, need to continue to bring the awareness around these misconceptions and the comments that are continually stated.